-Bird Island is a very small city located in the state of Minnesota.
-With a population of 989 people and just one neighborhood, Bird Island is the 396th largest community in Minnesota.
-Bird Island has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Bird Island is a tiny city located in the state of Minnesota.
+With a population of 977 people and just one neighborhood, Bird Island is the 396th largest community in Minnesota.

-Bird Island is a blue-collar town, with 36.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Bird Island is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bird Island who work in sales jobs (12.39%), office and administrative support (7.18%), and healthcare (7.18%).
+Bird Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Bird Island is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Bird Island who work in sales jobs (9.71%), office and administrative support (9.52%), and healthcare (7.24%).

-The per capita income in Bird Island in 2022 was $40,903, which is upper middle income relative to Minnesota and the nation.
-This equates to an annual income of $163,612 for a family of four.
+The per capita income in Bird Island in 2022 was $46,217, which is wealthy relative to Minnesota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $184,868 for a family of four.
 However, Bird Island contains both very wealthy and poor people as well.

 The people who call Bird Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bird Island residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bird Island include German, Norwegian, Swedish, Irish, and English.